Ramgithj/sfia2/README.md

 Unit Tests have been included for both the frontend and backend services.

-To test the backend service you will need two things:
+To test the backend service, you will need two things:

 1. A database called `testdb`
-2. a `TEST_DATABASE_URI` environment variable, which contains the database connection for the `testdb` database.
+2. A `TEST_DATABASE_URI` environment variable, which contains the database connection for the `testdb` database.

 You can run the tests using the command: